What Are Pallets And Their Benefits In Packaging?

 2. Palletisation helps mechanise the storage and transportation processes, reducing the need for labour.
 As a result, manual handling and its issues are greatly diminished.

-4. Less chance of damage — Pallets act as protective gear, keeping the items secure.
+4. There is less chance of damage as they act as protective gear, keeping the items secure.
 They can’t fall or be knocked over because they are appropriately stacked during storage and transportation.

 6. Stacking pallets can be better planned before shipment or even while being transported because practically all pallets have predefined sizes set forth by established criteria.